-The proposed bill, if enacted, would amend current statutes by adding a new section (15-120.05) to the Arizona Revised Statutes, which mandates that public high schools providing instruction to grades 9-12 and sponsoring athletic teams must provide an automated external defibrillator (AED) at each school campus and during school-sponsored athletic events starting August 1, 2025.
+The proposed bill, if enacted, would amend current statutes by adding a new section (15-120.05) to the Arizona Revised Statutes, mandating that public high schools providing instruction to grades 9-12 and sponsoring athletic teams must provide an automated external defibrillator (AED) at each school campus and during school-sponsored athletic events starting August 1, 2025.
 The bill specifies that the AEDs must be kept in unlocked locations accessible during school hours and events, maintained in good working order, and tested according to manufacturer guidelines.
 Additionally, it allows schools to accept donations for the purchase and maintenance of AEDs.

 Statutes affected: Introduced Version: 15-120.05